Crush Pad

 Okanagan Crush Pad

-Coming into prominence today is the Okanagan Crush Pad.
-The Okanagan Crush Pad ,established in 2011, in Summerland British Columbia by Christine Coletta and Steve Leonie.
-It has been established to be a one stop shop for the wine industry in British Columbia.
+Coming into prominence today is Okanagan Crush Pad .
+Okanagan Crush Pad was established in 2011, in Summerland British Columbia, by Christine Coletta and Steve Lornie .
+It has been established to be a one-stop shop for the wine industry in British Columbia.
 Their goal is to provide assistance every step of the way from the field to the marketplace.

-Clients can choose from a shopping list of services ranging from vineyard management and winemaking to branding, marketing, communications and sales distribution.
+Clients can choose from a shopping list of services ranging from vineyard management and winemaking to branding, marketing, communications, and sales distribution.
 Okanagan Crush Pad is the first facility of this kind in the Okanagan Valley.
-Okanagan Crush Pad’s team of industry leading consultants offers vast knowledge and proven track records to help clients with whatever their need is in the wine business.
-Okanagan Crush Pad welcomes the opportunity to explore client’s needs and work with them to bring their ideas to fruition.
+Okanagan Crush Pad's team of industry leading consultants offers vast knowledge and proven track records to help clients with whatever their need is in the wine business.
+Okanagan Crush Pad welcomes the opportunity to explore clients' needs and work with them to bring their ideas to fruition.

-Haywire ~ Bartier Bros ~ Bartier Scholefield
+Haywire ~ Bartier Scholefield

 Snapshot of Services offered at Okanagan Crush Pad